precious0612/C-Deep-Neural-Network/Input Data Representation.md

 5. **Integration with Model Input**:
    - Ensure compatibility between the input data representation and the input layer of the CNN model.
-     - Convert input data into the appropriate format expected by the model (e.g., tensor).
+     - Convert input data into the appropriate format expected by the model (e.g., array).

 6. **Error Handling**:
    - Implement error handling mechanisms to deal with potential issues during data loading and preprocessing.